cliffc2/cliffnotes/README.md

 After you load the binaries, you will need to make a 2 folders (jormungandr folder and a temp/storage folder) then create the node-config.yaml (or config.yaml then save the file in the jormungandr folder).

 NOTE - 0.7.0 IS USING ```jormungandr --genesis-block-hash dceef4d6696ead83eadb5104c6383e1905aa81fc7a79ea2ca87a97c2bfd2f4a1 --config config.yaml ```
-All the notes below are old examples.

 CHECK THE RECENT BUILDS HERE.
-THIS WILL CHANGE EVERYDAY. https://hydra.iohk.io/build/1360340
+Will try to keep up with the changes https://hydra.iohk.io/build/1360340